-4. Large Gatherings Prohibited.
+- 4. Large Gatherings Prohibited.
 All large gatherings or events estimated to be in excess of 10 people outdoors are prohibited.

-Exceptions for this prohibition are listed below (1) through (13).

-- 1. Any services listed by the U.S. Department of Homeland Security's Cybersecurity and Sinfrastructure Security Agency (CISA) in its Guidance on the Essential Critical Infrastructure Workforce

-- 2. Religious services

-- 3. Local government operations

-- 4. Child-care services

-- 5. Youth camps

-- 6. Recreational sports programs for youths and adults

-- 7. Professional, collegiate, or similar sporting events

-- 8. Swimming pools
+Exceptions for this prohibition are listed below (1) through (15). - Any services listed by the U.S. Department of Homeland Security's Cybersecurity and Infrastructure Security Agency (CISA) in its Guidance on the Essential Critical Infrastructure Workforce - 2.
+Religious services - 3.
+Local government operations - 4.
+Child-care services - 5.
+Youth camps - 6.
+Recreational sports programs for youths and adults - 7.
+Any public or private schools, and any public or private institutions of higher education, not already covered above - 8.
+Drive-in concerts, movies, or similar events, under guidelines that facilitate appropriate social distancing, that generally require spectators to remain in their vehicles, and that minimize in-person contact between people who are not in the same household or vehicle - 9.
+Professional, collegiate, or similar sporting events - 10.
+Swimming pools

-- 9. Water parks

-- 10. Museums and libraries

-- 11. Zoos, aquariums, natural caverns, and similar facilities

-- 12. Rodeos and equestrian events

-- 13. Amusement parks